 - Continuous Improvement

-If you would like to discuss the AEA performing a health check at your local authority, or have any questions regarding a health check that you have scheduled, please contact Laura Lock, AEA Training Manager, on 01242 467598 or email email@example.com.
+If you would like to discuss the AEA performing a health check at your local authority, or have any questions regarding a health check that you have scheduled, please contact Laura Lock, AEA Deputy Chief Executive, on 01242 465063 or e-mail firstname.lastname@example.org.